 28. Casa dos Pregos (Venham mais 5):

 Tripeiros always give the best advice on what to visit in Porto, and guess where they go?
 To Venham Mais 5, also unofficially known as Casa dos Pregos!!
 It’s a well known little spot on Porto’s food map.
 And what is a Prego, you ask?
 Well, you’re in for a treat!
-It’s a classic baguette filled with beef and melted cheese!
+It’s a classic steak sandwich with melted cheese!
 Just like the pernil sandwich we mentioned earlier, this dish has become an all-time classic.
 And as always… yep, that’s right!
 It should be washed down with some vinho verde wine!

 29. Gare Club:

 Let’s get down to it!
 Time for a little party in Porto!
 Gare is the city’s most well known electronic club.
 It’s located right next to the São Bento train station.
 A real temple of techno… This club boasts an alternative music feel and a more underground culture.
 More about clubs in our post of Porto nightlife